yogendra/cmgr/README.md

 npx github:yogendra/cmgr
 ```

-You will be asked for installing package (as below). confirm by typing `y`
+You may be asked for installing package (as below). confirm by typing `y`

 ```bash
 Need to install the following packages: